 ** A green street is designed to prioritise bike riding and other active transport, while also permitting motor vehicles to use the space.

-As a member of Cycling Brisbane, you can take advantage of discounts to purchase or maintain an e-bike.
-View the offers available to purchase an e-bike.
+As a member of Cycling Brisbane, you can take advantage of discounts to buy or maintain an e-bike.
+View the offers available to purchase an e-bike or scooter.

 Cycling Brisbane runs regular workshops where you can learn more about e-bikes, and try one as part of a guided ride.
 Book your free workshop (e-bike costs $10 to borrow).